 Professor, Sociology Department

-Lerner Chair for Public Health Promotion and Director, Lerner Center for Public Health Promotion
+Lerner Chair for Public Health Promotion, Lerner Center for Public Health Promotion

 Co-Director, Policy, Place, and Population Health Lab